TO JAZZLAND...... Where the Great Musicians Play!

 Brown (Jazz Messengers) and Herman Green (Muddy Waters,

 DAYS ARE COMING SOON!
-LET JAZZLAND HOST YOUR PRIVATE PARTIES AND SPECIAL EVENTS.
+LET JAZZLAND HOST YOUR PRIVATE PARTIES AND SPECIAL

 "JAZZLAND CABARET NIGHTS" - EXCITING NEW FEATURE

 SINGERS, SOLO PERFORMERS AND OTHER SPECIALTY ENTERTAINERS!!